 The following four (4) bullet points illustrate why it is important to have MCI be the contracting party:

-- Our quotation to you will include all necessary and essential arrangements for the bus and driver, including any needed relief drivers, overnight accommodations for the driver(s), overnight parking, permits, toll fees, etc.
+- Our quotation to you will include all necessary and essential arrangements for the coach and driver, including any needed relief drivers, overnight accommodations for the driver(s), overnight parking, parking permits, toll fees, etc.

 - Group (and MCI staff) will be covered under Music Celebrations International’s Liability Insurance in case of any coach-related accidents.

 - When MCI is the contracting party, our Tour Managers and staff can work most efficiently and effectively with drivers.
 Our requests/instructions have much more clout if we are the party paying the bills.
 Our ability to negotiate with the transportation company regarding unsatisfactory service, faulty or unacceptable equipment, changes in routing or itinerary, or quick repair or replacement of equipment is vital to the smooth operation of any concert tour.

-- Should the group handle the contract with the bus company and the bus break down during the tour; 2) there are issues with the coach driver, and he/she needs to be replaced; or 3), there are any other coach-related issues, such as faulty air conditioning or malfunctioning windows; MCI would not be responsible for rearranging the itinerary program and no refunds will be given for any missed meals, sightseeing, or other inconveniences.
+- Should the group handle the contract with the coach company and 1) the coach breaks down during the tour; 2) there are issues with the coach driver, and he/she needs to be replaced; or 3), there are any other coach-related issues, such as faulty air conditioning or malfunctioning windows; MCI would not be responsible for rearranging the itinerary program and no refunds will be given for any missed meals, sightseeing, or other inconveniences.
 Despite everyone’s best efforts, this does occasionally happen!
 Don’t let it happen to you!